-X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended August 31, 2017 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number 333 -173456 Jubilant Flame International, LTD (Exact name of registrant as specified in its charter) Nevada (State or other jurisdiction of incorporation or organization) 2293 Hong Qiao Rd., Shanghai, China 200336 (Address of principal executive offices, including zip code.) + 86 21 6474888 (Registrant's telephone number, including area code) pre icate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the ceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the t 90 days.
-YES NO sub icate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be mitted and posted pursuant to Rule 405 of Regulation S-Y (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the istrant was required to submit and post such files).
-YES 🖾 NO 🗆 icate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a small reporting company.
-See the initions of "large accelerated filer," "accelerated filer" and "small reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company ⋈ Emerging growth company □ n emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or ised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Ind icate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠ As of October 12, 2017, there are 18,360,708 shares of common stock outstanding.
+(State or other jurisdiction of incorporation or organization)

+2293 Hong Qiao Rd., Shanghai, China 200336

+(Address of principal executive offices, including zip code.)

+(Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES ⊠ NO □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-Y (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+YES ⊠ NO □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a small reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "small reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ As of January 9, 2018, there are 18,385,708 shares of common stock outstanding.
 All references in this Report on Form 10-Q to the terms "we", "our", "us", the "Company" and the "Registrant" refer to Jubilant Flame International Ltd unless the context indicates another meaning.